 In reality though, the likelihood that the Daily Double clue is selected last in each round is very low.
 Players don’t know where the Daily Double clues lie on the board, so it’s truly a matter of luck.

 Additionally, the player must be extremely smart to answer every question correctly.
 Even if he knows the answer to every question, he must ring-in first which is a skill by itself.
+It’s actually okay if the player fails to ring in first as long as whoever rings in first answers incorrectly.

 Assuming the stars are alined, it is theoretically possible to win over a half million dollars in a single game of Jeopardy.
 But I’d wager $0 on that happening, Alex.